-In August 2020, we entered into the Sales Agreement with Jefferies, pursuant to which we may issue and sell shares of our common stock having aggregate offering proceeds of up to \$200.0 million (the Shares) from time to time through Jefferies as our sales agent.
-Upon delivery of a placement notice and subject to the terms and conditions of the Sales Agreement, Jefferies may sell the Shares by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended.
-We may sell the Shares in amounts and at times to be determined by us from time to time subject to the terms and conditions of the Sales Agreement, but we have no obligation to sell any Shares under the Sales Agreement.
+In August 2022, we entered into an amendment to our existing Sales Agreement with Jefferies, pursuant to which we may issue and sell shares of our common stock having aggregate offering proceeds of up to 200.0 million (the Shares) from time to time through Jefferies as our sales agent.
+Upon delivery of a placement notice and subject to the terms and conditions of the Amended Sales Agreement, Jefferies may sell the Shares by any method permitted by law deemed to be an "at the market offering" as defined in Rule 415(a)(4) promulgated under the Securities Act of 1933, as amended.
+We may sell the Shares in amounts and at times to be determined by us from time to time subject to the terms and conditions of the Amended Sales Agreement, but we have no obligation to sell any Shares under the Amended Sales Agreement.
 We or Jefferies may suspend or terminate the offering of Shares upon notice to the other party and subject to other conditions.

-On April 26, 2022, we delivered written notice to Jefferies that we were suspending and terminating the prospectus related to our common stock (the ATM Prospectus) issuable pursuant to the Sales Agreement.
-As a result, we will not make any sales of our securities pursuant to the Sales Agreement, unless and until a new prospectus, prospectus supplement or a new registration statement is filed.
-Other than the termination of the ATM Prospectus, the Sales Agreement remains in full force and effect.
+In January 2023, we delivered written notice to Jefferies that we were suspending and terminating the prospectus related to the common stock issuable pursuant to the terms of the Amended Sales Agreement.
+As a result, we will not make any sales of our securities pursuant to the Amended Sales Agreement, unless and until a new prospectus, prospectus supplement, or a new registration statement is filed.
+Other than the termination of the prospectus, the Amended Sales Agreement remains in full force and effect.

-In April 2022, we entered into an underwriting agreement with J.P.
-Morgan Securities LLC and Jefferies, as representatives of the several underwriters named therein, relating to the issuance and sale of an aggregate of 7,501,239 shares of our common stock at a public offering price of \$10.00 per share of common stock to certain investors.
-In addition, we offered pre-funded warrants to purchase 9,748,761 shares of our common stock at a purchase price of \$9.99 per pre-funded warrant, which equals the public offering price per share of the common stock less the \$0.01 exercise price per share of each pre-funded warrant.
-The offering closed on April 29, 2022, resulting in net proceeds of \$163.4 million after deducting underwriting discounts and commissions and other offering expenses.
+In January 2023, we entered into an underwriting agreement with J.P.
+Morgan Securities LLC, Jefferies, Cowen and Company, LLC, and Guggenheim Securities, LLC, as representatives of the several underwriters named therein, relating to the issuance and sale of an aggregate of 7,986,111 shares of our common stock at a public offering price of \$18.00 per share.
+The offering closed on January 24, 2023, resulting in net proceeds of \$134.5 million, after deducting underwriting discounts and commissions and other offering expenses.